jrhodkinson/jrhodkinson.github.io/_posts/2025-02-08-things-i-wish-i-knew-before-becoming-a-software-engineer.md

 Documentation is for future you (and everyone else).
 I developed the habit of writing documentation for myself years ago, and it has paid off repeatedly.
 I also write little scripts to automate repetitive tasks.
 I once dreaded restoring a database backup until I found a script I had written years ago that automated the entire process.

 Automated testing is another thing that saves you time and effort in the long run.
 No, it’s not fun to write tests, but it’s essential.

-And taking the time to learn how to use version control properly will save you a lot of pain.
+Taking the time to learn how to use version control properly will save you a lot of pain.
 Git isn’t just a tool to email code to your colleagues.
 Learn proper branching and rebasing strategies, and you’ll be able to manage simultaneous features, bug fixes, and releases without breaking things.

 I once lost half a day’s work because I didn’t understand how rebasing worked.
 Don’t put yourself in that position.
 Learn the boring stuff.
 It saves you more pain than it causes.